gnugat-legacy/GnugatWizardBundle/README.md

     app/console wiz:e:b -h
     app/console wiz:e:p -h

+## Tests

+You can run the tests with the following script:

+    sh bin/test.sh

 ## Further documentation

 Git tags are used to indicate versions, you can either check it: